DED9

 Simplicity and ease of use

-Redis enables you to write traditionally complex code with fewer and simpler lines; With Redis, you write fewer lines of code to store, access, and use data in your applications.
-The difference is that developers using Redis can use a simple scripting structure, unlike traditional database query languages.
+Redis enables you to write traditionally complex code with fewer and simpler lines.
+With Redis, you write fewer lines to store, access, and use data in your applications.
+Unlike traditional database query languages, developers using Redis can use a simple scripting structure.

 For example, you can use the Redis hash data structure to transfer data to a data store with just one line of code.
 A similar task in a data store without a hash data structure would require many lines of code to convert from one format to another.